S3-working-group/s3-practical-guide/src/co-creation-and-evolution/navigating-via-tension.md

 A **tension** is an personal experience: a symptom of dissonance between an individual's perception and their expectations (or preferences).

-**Challenges and opportinities** for an organizations are revealed as people become aware of tensions they are experiencing in relation to them.
+**Challenges and opportunities** for an organizations are revealed as people become aware of tensions they experience in relation to them.

-Looking behind tensions by describing what's happening and what's needed, we can often **discover drivers**.
-Sometimes in our inquiry reveals misconceptions and the tension goes away.
+To **discover drivers**, look behind tensions and describe what's happening and what's needed.
+Sometimes our inquiry reveals misconceptions and the tension goes away.

-**Organizational drivers** can then be passed to the appropriate domain to address.
+Awareness of **organizational drivers** can passed to an appropriate domain to be addressed.

 ---